markmisener/udacity-self-driving-car-engineer/readme.md

 [Source](https://github.com/markmisener/udacity-self-driving-car-engineer/tree/master/p4-behavioral-cloning)

 ### Extended Kalman Filter
-Utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Utilize a Kalman filter, and simulated lidar and radar measurements to track the a bicycle's position and velocity.

 <img width="794" alt="dataset_1" src="https://user-images.githubusercontent.com/11286381/51014070-b1554800-151a-11e9-8690-93b7226af20a.png">
+_Lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles._

 [Source](https://github.com/markmisener/udacity-self-driving-car-engineer/tree/master/p5-extended-kalman-filters)